alphagov/design-patterns/patterns/addresses.md

   - alpha
 ---

 There are a couple of ways to capture addresses.
-Which one you choose will depend on what you want to do with the address and where geographically they are likely to come from.
+Which one you choose will depend on what you want to do with the address and which geographical regions you need to support.
 We'll discuss three approaches here:

 1. Free text box
 2. Multiple fields